 What features should I look for in a mattress-in-a-box company?

-Among our best mattresses picks, Casper, Purple, Helix and Leesa all sell mattresses that arrive at your door in a box or bag.
+Among our top mattresses picks, Casper, Purple, Helix and Leesa all sell mattresses that arrive at your door in a box or bag.
 What’s more, these companies offer mattresses with positive reviews from both customers and other sites, good return policies and warranties and quality materials; they’ve also received notable commendations for customer service.

 Free shipping is definitely a factor you should look for in an online mattress company.
 Come on, if their main business is online and they’re shipping a heavy product, they should make delivery convenient for you.